 Legacy Intel apps run slow on the Apple silicon Macs

 But there is a cost to this.
-The Rosetta translator makes your software run slower that it used to.
+The Rosetta translator makes your software run slower than it used to.
 Why?
 Because the additional overhead of translating your app so that it can run on the Apple silicon is significant.
 So you will experience a noticeable slow down when running your software.

 Apple plans to drop support for Rosetta in the future